bracevac/dotter/nbe/impredicative/notes.md

 ## DOT Rules for Abstract Types

-If we follow Abel's FLOPS paper, how would the fundamental lemma proofs work out?
+If we follow Abel's FLOPS paper, what would be the assumptions and proof obligations in the fundamental lemma?

 ### Introduction